Shopping Cart

 It is important to me that the art I create is not only beneficial to myself and those who wear my jewellery, but also to the small scale, artisanal miners and their communities.

-More info about the mine >
+Info about the Oro Puno mine >

 Is Fairmined the same thing as Fairtrade?